“Why do you wanna fight?

 –Adrian and Rocky

-But before I get to the main list of movie rankings, here is my personal opinion on the rankings of the climactic fight in each movie.
-Every movie ends essentially the same because, let’s face it, these boxing matches were what brought the crowds to theaters and inspired people:
+However, before I get to the main list of movie rankings, here is my personal opinion on the rankings of the climactic fight in each movie.
+Every movie ends essentially the same.
+Because, let’s face it, these boxing matches were what brought the crowds to theaters and inspired people.

 7. Balboa—A visually spectacular fight with plenty of drama.
 The fact that it brings up the rear is a testimony to how legendary the Rocky fights are.

 6. Creed—Thanks to cinematic advances it is more realistic than any other fight in the series.
 Yet the competition is just too fierce.
 The defining moment in this one isn’t as special to me as most of the others.
 Perhaps because Adonis, while a brilliant character, isn’t quite Rocky.

 5. Rocky V—People did not like this fight being a street fight instead of a ring fight.
 But I give it huge props for not being derivative and for the quotes that it gave us (see below).

 4. Rocky III—Would be higher but it is literally the only ultimate fight in the entire Rocky catalog that doesn’t go the distance, which feels significant given the heart of these films.
 But Rocky trash-talking Clubber as he whips him is epic.

 3. Rocky—Rocky with a stunning knockdown early on, after Apollo had never been knocked down…the look on Apollo’s face when Rocky gets up in the 14th round and begs for more…Rocky going after the ribs in the 15th….there are no English words for emotion to describe it.
 Of note: Rocky won an Oscar for Best Film Editing for this fight.
 They put on the 15th round makeup on Stallone and Weathers and shot the fight in reverse as they took the makeup off.